 Additionally, in Rhode Island, you can transfer real property using a transfer-on-death deed; this can keep your home out of probate without using a living trust.
 But if you have other significant assets you'd like to keep out of probate, a living trust can be a good solution.

 Yes, you'll still need a will.
 This might seem confusing—isn't the point of a living trust to avoid needing a will?
 Yes, it is, and your will might never be used.
 But you should still write one, for one or both of the following reasons:

 If you don't have a will, any property that isn't transferred by your living trust or other method (such as joint tenancy) will go to your closest relatives as determined by Rhode Island state law.

-That said, if your estate is close to $12 million (or close to the threshold for Rhode Island's estate tax), then you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+If you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid federal estate taxes.

 To make a living trust in Rhode Island, you:

-For more on Rhode Island estate planning issues, see Rhode Island Estate Planning on Nolo.com.
+For more on Rhode Island estate planning issues, see Rhode Island Estate Planning.